Cleveland Clinic logo

 You’re more likely to develop angina if you:

-• Have risk factors for coronary artery disease: These include high blood pressure, high cholesterol, family history of heart disease, overweight/obesity and diabetes.
+• Have risk factors for coronary artery disease: These include high blood pressure, high cholesterol, tobacco use, biological family history of heart disease, overweight/obesity and diabetes.

-• Have certain heart conditions: Heart valve disease, heart failure and hypertrophic cardiomyopathy raise your risk for having angina.
+• Have certain heart conditions: Heart valve disease, heart failure and hypertrophic cardiomyopathy raise your risk.
 These conditions force your heart to work harder.

-• Are exposed to harmful substances: Smoking, vaping, secondhand smoke, recreational drugs and exposure to particles in the air raise your risk for angina.
+• Are exposed to harmful substances: Smoking, vaping, secondhand smoke and recreational drugs make you more likely to get angina.

 Care and Treatment